vladkalinichencko/Killah/content/docs/2025/Killah/week3.md

    - Embed the trained model, including the MLP projector and LoRA adapter, into the macOS application for seamless on-device processing.
 5. **Add Sequential LoRA Adapters for Syntax**:
    - Incorporate multiple LoRA adapters in sequence within the model to improve syntactic accuracy and style consistency in generated text.
+6. **Start conducting and UX interviews**:
+   - Begin conducting user experience (UX) interviews to gather feedback on the Killah application, focusing on usability, feature relevance, and user needs to inform further design iterations.

 ### Success Metrics
 - Caret window repositioning implemented with improved user feedback.